01 of 05

-New droppings are dark and moist.
+Fresh droppings are dark and moist.
 As droppings age, they dry out and become old and gray and will easily crumble if touched.
 Droppings are most likely to be found near food packages, in drawers or cupboards, under sinks, in hidden areas, and along rodent runways.
-You will find the greatest number of droppings where the rodents are nesting or feeding, so inspect the area around the new-found droppings to determine if there is still an active (or new) infestation.
+You will find the highest number of droppings where the rodents are nesting or feeding, so inspect the area around the new-found droppings to determine if there is still an active (or new) infestation.

 02 of 05

 In contrast to the droppings, newer gnaw marks will be lighter in color and become darker as they age.
 These will often be found on food packaging or the structure of the house itself.
 One way to determine age is to compare a gnaw mark you just noticed with those on a similar material that you know are older.
 If the newly found marks are lighter in color, it could be an indication of a continuing infestation.
 The marks can also indicate whether you have rats or mice; larger gnaw marks will have been produced by the larger teeth of rats.
 Thus if you had a mouse infestation, but are now seeing larger gnaw marks, you may now have rats.

 There Is a Foul Odor

 Cats and dogs (or even a pet rat or mouse), may become active and excited in areas where rodents are present.
 This is a result of the odor of the rodents and is most likely to occur when rodents have recently entered a structure.
 If you see your pet pawing at an area in which it had previously had no interest, get a flashlight and examine the area for rats or mice.
 If an infestation is large, you may also detect an ongoing stale smell coming from hidden areas, indicating an active infestation.

 04 of 05